TURKS & CAICOS

 • Taxi ride from the grocery store (not including tip): $14

-• Blue Haven Market souvenirs (in order to use up the room credit): $110.72
+• Blue Haven Market souvenirs (to use up the room credit): $110.72

 • Room credit we received from booking with Costco Travel: -$100